alimoorreza/CS167-Notebook-6/README.md

   - Flatten
   - Fully Connected (Dense)

 3. Build a **tuned CNN**--simply a CNN that has some changes from the first one.
-You may change whichever parameters you like (consider the kernel size, the number of layers, the types of layer, the number of feature maps in each layer, adding dropout layers, etc).
+You may change whichever parameters you like (consider the kernel size, the number of layers, the types of layers, the number of feature maps in each layer, adding dropout layers, etc).
 Just make some sort of change that you think might be significant, train you new model, and compare its performance to the original.
 In a text-cell, describe what you changed.
     - You should train each model for enough epochs that your performance on the test set stops improving (i.e., show where you reach overfitting)  OR for at least 30 minutes of training time.
 If you would like to further experiment with additional changes, that is fine, but because these things sometimes take a long time to train, I'm setting a low bar for just showing me two variations.

 4. **Include graphs** of how well your testing data performed vs. the training data.